Fort Pulaski National Monument

 By the beginning of the twentieth century, Fort Pulaski was falling badly into disrepair.
 President Calvin Coolidge declared the site a National Memorial in 1924 but it wasn't transferred to the National Park Service until 1933.
 Fort Pulaski National Monument was opened to the public just before World War II, then was taken over by the War Department for a few more years to be used as a Navy section station.
 The property was returned to the NPS after the war and was listed on the national Register of Historic Places in 1966.

 Fort Pulaski National Monument is open daily from 9 am to 5 pm except for Thanksgiving, Christmas and New Year's Days.
-Entry fee: $5 per person age 16 and older, younger get in free.
+Entry fee: $5 per person age 16 and older, younger get in free (fees subject to change).
 The entry ticket is good for seven days after purchase.
 The monument is day-use only and vehicles need to be off the island before the bridge gate closes at 5:15 pm.
 Something to be aware of: there are sometimes alligators in the moat around the fort...